|

 Hybrid

-between Crozat and plate appliances can be built economically out
+between Crozat and plate appliances can be built economically from

 lightweight spring expander in the upper photo.
 There, small